GarenceWong/GarenceWong/README.md

 ---

 🌱 I'm constantly learning and expanding my skill set, embracing new technologies, and seeking opportunities to work with driven teams.
-I enjoy contributing to open-source projects and tackling real-world problems with innovative solutions.
+I love creating intuitive and impactful UI/UX designs that address real-world needs and enhance user experiences.

 📈 Let's connect and explore potential collaborations.
-Feel free to check out my repositories to see examples of my projects and coding style.
+Feel free to check out my repositories.

 ### 💬 How to reach me: